Air Purifier Buying Guide

 and released towards the top.
 Years ago when Honeywell

-made some of the only home air purifiers, their models pulled in from
+made some of the only home air purifiers, and their models pulled in from

 the top and exhausted downwards towards the floor.
 This system runs